JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![Dropping the CHOWN capability blocks chown even for root](./img/16-cap-drop-chown-blocks-chown.png)

-As a result, even the root user, cannot make arbitrary changes to UIDS anymore.
+As a result, even the root user, cannot make arbitrary changes to UIDs anymore.

 ### 2.6. no-new-privileges

 To demonstrate the power of no-new-privileges we need to switch distros as Alpine works with busybox that doesn't allow for SUIDs.
 So we switch back to python-slim.
-First, lets create a file called `suiddemo.c` containing:
+First, let's create a file called `suiddemo.c` containing:

 ```c
 #include <stdio.h>